SomeBlackMagic/yii2-user/docs/social-auth.md

 ...
 ```

-## Available clients
+## Available Clients

-Here is the list of clients supported by the module:
+Here is the list of Clients supported by the module:

 - [Facebook](#facebook)
 - [Twitter](#twitter)